 peak demand reduction multiplied by the seasonal avoided demand costs plus the cumulative energy savings multiplied by the avoided energy costs.
 The electric utility shall perform the calculations both with and without the avoided probable environmental compliance costs.
 The electric utility shall describe and document the methods, data, and assumptions used to develop the avoided costs.

-The electric utility’s avoided demand cost shall correspond to the expected costs of specific generation, transmission, or distribution investments that can be
+The electric utility’s avoided demand cost shall correspond to the expected costs of generation, transmission, or distribution investments or the corresponding market-based equivalents of those costs that can be

 reduced, deferred, or avoided as a result of demand-side program implementation.